Whisper of The Heart

 FilmFascination Rating

 Whisper of the Heart is really simple and yet somehow very special.
 It is a movie about normal life.
 More than that about that urge to do something with our life.
 It is one of the more grounded of the Ghibli movies, where the small things in the movie particularly catch a place in your heart.
 Not like Princess Mononoke or Spirited Away.
-It is more of the type of a movie like Ocean Waves (but still very different).
+It is of the type similar to a movie like Ocean Waves, but still very different.

 Have you been in a place with so many obligations to complete?
 It may be your job, school assignments, college projects, or anything that feels like it’s holding you back.
-You want to break that cycle so badly to do something you want but are tied by a chain of responsibilities.
+You desire so strongly to break free from the cycle of responsibilities in order to pursue your own desires.
 We have all been there.
 All this is captured through Shizuku’s (the protagonist) journey.

 It is the innocence of the movie that is the actual beauty of it.
 Even the way the movie starts where Shizuku is curious about an unknown boy who has been reading the same books she has been reading.
 How cute is that?
 There are just so many small things to smile about.
 And the best thing is we all go through things like this.
 From the nostalgic school days when having a guy friend as a girl was considered unusual, to those beautiful city frames where Shizuku is going from one street to another and traveling through the train.
 It just goes unsaid, being a Ghibli movie, how soothing and beautiful it is to watch this film.
 It is naïve, innocent, and yet somehow mature in showing what it wants to show.

 And in this background, they bring this beautiful relationship between Shizuku and Seiji.
 A relationship, I think, that shows how a relationship should be- two people supporting each other.
 In a scene, Shizuku is working in the library and Seiji just sits in front of her without disturbing her.
 Finally, after some time when she notices him, he says,” don’t worry.
 I’ll wait till you finish your work”.
 That made me smile.
 Somehow the movie catches the perfect vibe.
 Perhaps by the use of the song “Country Roads”.
-It is a little bit too much dependent on it.
-But I don’t mind, cause it works.
-Even a simple scene where Shizuku is singing with Seiji playing the violin when his grandfather’s friends come and slowly join in the song with their own instruments turns out to be one of the most wholesome scenes I have ever seen.
+It is a little bit too much dependent on it but I don’t mind, cause it works.
+Even a simple scene where Shizuku is singing and Seiji is playing the violin, and then his grandfather’s friends slowly join in with their own instruments, turns out to be one of the most wholesome scenes I have ever seen.

 I am sure the Ghibli fans are going to appreciate this one.
 If you just want to relax and are tired this week, this is a perfect movie to watch that will cheer you up.